-- e) Two copies meant for the purpose of evaluation may be bound in paper- and submitted to the approved authority. - 17 (a) The comprehensive viva-voce shall be conducted by a Board of Examiners to be appointed by the Vice-Chancellor on the recommendation of the Chairman, UG Board of Studies of the University, consisting of the following members: - i) One Internal Faculty, nominated by the Director/Principal of the concerned Institute/College; - ii) One External Examiners from the academic field; and - iii) One Executive from reputed organizations.
+- i) The comprehensive viva-voce shall be conducted by a Board of Examiners to be appointed by the Vice-Chancellor on the recommendation of the PG Board of the Institute consisting of the following members: - a) One Internal Faculty, nominated by the Director of the concerned Institute;

+- b) One External Examiners from the academic field; and - c) One Executive from reputed organizations.

-(Two members shall form the quorum.)
+Two members shall form the quorum.

-- (b) The marks obtained by the candidate in the viva-voce shall be taken into account when he appears in any future examiner under re-appear clause. - 18.
-The practical exam(s) of the courses (wherever specified) shall be conducted by the following Board of Examiners, consisting of two members: - a) One internal faculty member(to be appointed by the Director of the concerned Institute); and - b) One external examiner (to be appointed by the Vice-Chancellor on the recommendations of the UG Board of Studies in Management. - 19.
-The minimum percentage of marks to pass the examination in each semester shall be: - a) 40% in each written papers and internal assessment/computer practical/workshop; - b) 40% in Training Report and Viva-Voce/Comprehensive Viva-voce, separately: - c) 40% in the total of each semester examination.
+- ii) The marks obtained by the candidate for the viva-voce shall be taken into account when he appears in any future examiner under re-appear clause. - 19.
+The practical examination(s) of the courses (wherever specified) shall be conducted by the following Board of Examiners, consisting of two members: - a) One internal faculty member (to be appointed by the Director of the Institute); and - b) One external examiner (to be appointed by the Vice-Chancellor on the recommendations of the PG Board of the Institute).